NH voters head to polls; follow The Eagle-Tribune for ongoing updates throughout the day

 Sanders wouldn’t speculate as to whether he expects a “resounding” victory today, but said he’s hoping for a win.
 He didn’t comment on rival Joe Biden’s decision to essentially cede New Hampshire and travel to South Carolina later.

-Sanders says he’s proud “that we have spoke to tens of thousands of people in New Hampshire.”
+Sanders says he’s proud “that we have spoken to tens of thousands of people in New Hampshire.”

 Supporters outside the polling place wished Sanders luck and said they were proud of him.